-Andersen's photographs are in the permanent collection of the National Portrait Gallery and her book "Paradise Lost and Found" was published by Hotshoe Books.
+Andersen's photographs are in the permanent collection of the National Portrait Gallery.
+Her book "Paradise Lost and Found" was published by Hotshoe Books.

-Emily is a lecturer in photography theory and practice for BA (Hons) and Phd at Nottingham Trent University.
+Emily is a part time lecturer in Photography theory and practice for BA (Hons) MA and Phd students at Nottingham Trent University.